Legislature(2025 - 2026)BARNES 124

 not made it that far, so the money had not been appropriated by

-congress.
+Congress.
 He said there was progress and there was a reasonable

 likelihood of the appropriations going through.
 The funding

-pipeline training which simulated actual Arctic pipeline
+(DLWD).
+He described the pipeline training which simulated

-conditions including staying in a camp like the North Slope.
+actual Arctic pipeline conditions including staying in a camp

 1:32:04 PM